Real-time FIN MT confirmations matching module

-- Supports both automatic and manual matching with detailed message compare tool.
+- Support for automatic and manual matching with detailed message compare tool

 Out-of-the-box Matching Rules

 The matching is driven by user-defined rules.
 The module is preset to cover Treasury, Securities messages and Settlement reconciliation (similar to the discontinued SWIFT Accord).
 The rules are configured by API, and new rules can be added for any MT.

 It does not depend on the counterparty using the same reconciliation system.
 The module can be integrated and run as a standalone solution, pairing all your sent and received trade operations.

 Matching and Chaining

 Rule configurations support both matching and chaining; to pair message confirmations exchange with a counterparty, or to link a sequence of sent or received messages that belong to the same trade.

-When the automated matching produces mismatches or unmatched, the confirmations can be manually reviewed in the GUI.
-A detail message compare tool is provided to analyze the matching candidates and select a proper match.
+When the automated matching produces mismatches or unmatched, confirmations can be manually reviewed in the GUI.
+A detailed message compare tool is provided to analyze the matching candidates and select a proper match.

 Given a source and target message, the matching process determines if the messages belong to the same trade, and can produce three different outcomes:

 - Matched: The messages correspond to the same trade, and all rules are completely satisfied.